thjbdvlt/commarkdown/README.md

 why
 ---

-in my writings practices, i tend to use comments a lot, for example to send an unfinished version full of comments addressed to myself (when i'm unsure of a formulation, when i cannot chose between synonyms, ...). and the HTML comment tags are sometimes even longer that the comment itself:
+in my writings practices, i tend to use comments a lot, for example to send to someone an unfinished text full of comments addressed to myself (when i'm unsure of a formulation, when i cannot chose between synonyms, ...). and the HTML comment tags are sometimes even longer that the comment itself:

 ```markdown
 ...as Becker demonstrates <!--says?--> in _Art worlds_...